 It is also inevitable that you will be considered for Confiscation proceedings following conviction.
 These proceedings are designed to take away the proceeds of crime but this is not restricted to what you may believe is your benefit from the crime.
 Confiscation is a huge topic in itself and if an order is made to confiscate your money or property (and sometimes depending on the circumstances that of your family) a default prison term can be imposed in addition to the penalty for the offence should you fail to pay the confiscation order.

 How we can help

 At Cartwright King, the solicitors in our Business Defence and Fraud Teams understand the stress and worry that can be caused by an allegation of involvement in VAT fraud and the potential long term consequences that can affect you and your family.
 We are available to support you throughout the entire process described above from investigation to Court.

 Our team of solicitors have a vast amount of experience in successfully defending individuals facing allegations of various types of fraud.
 Our teams and individuals are highly ranked in the Legal 500 and Chambers and Partners guides.
 We have extensive experience in successfully defending businesses and individuals accused of fraud.
 It is our specialism and if you are accused of VAT fraud it is a specialist that you will need.

 How to make contact

 Our specialist Business Defence and Fraud Solicitors can provide advice across the country and are happy to meet at a time and location that suits you.
-We also have a network of offices in London, Birmingham, Bedford, Bolton, Derby, Leeds, Leicester, Luton, Manchester, Milton Keynes, Newcastle Gateshead, Northampton, Nottingham, Oxford, Reading, Sheffield, and Worcester.
+We also have a network of offices in Birmingham, Bedford, Bolton, Derby, Leeds, Leicester, London Temple, London Fleet Street, Luton, Manchester, Middlesbrough, Milton Keynes, Newcastle, Northampton, Nottingham, Oxford, Sheffield and Worcester.

 - Andrew Brammer — Head of Regulatory